SamratPandey/ByteRunners/README.md

 **Email Service Issues:**
 - Enable 2FA on Gmail and use App Password
 - Verify EMAIL_USER and EMAIL_PASS in .env

+**AI Features Issues:**
+- Ensure OPENAI_API_KEY is set in .env for AI-powered features
+- AI features will gracefully fallback to basic functionality if OpenAI is unavailable
+- Check API quota and billing on OpenAI dashboard if AI features aren't working

 ## License